dezhishen/openlist-docs/pages/guide/drivers/aliyundrive_open.md

 star: true
 ---

+::: en
-tip
+::: tip
 Aliyundrive Open, developed based on the official authorization API.
 :::
+::: en
-danger Read the precautions carefully
+::: danger Read the precautions carefully

 1. ==The refresh token obtained by this tool can only be used for **Aliyundrive open platform** storage mount method==
 2. The token filled in when Alist is mounted should also be provided by this tool, and the previous acquisition method will not be available